angelo-wf/LakeSnes/README.md

 This is a SNES emulator, written in C, mostly as a followup on my [earlier Javascript version](https://github.com/angelo-wf/SnesJs).
 The main drive behind rewriting it in C was C's speed.
 The JS version could barely run at 20 FPS on my system, whereas this C version runs at full speed.

-The intent is for the acutal emulation itself to be split off into a library, which can then be used in other projects.
+The intent is for the actual emulation itself to be split off into a library, which can then be used in other projects.
 (Maybe it could be compiled for the web with Emscripten as well, to replace the core from that JS emulator).
 This is not done yet, and as of now a full emulator with basic frontend (using [SDL2](https://www.libsdl.org)) is build.

 Performance, although much better than my JS version, is still quite bad though, especially when compared to emulators like BSNES or SNES9X (it used around 80% of one core whereas SNES9X only used around 15%, on my old hardware).